thoelf/Linux-Stream-Player/server_install.md

 Replace any occurence of ```<user>``` with the user you want to run the services (yourself or a system user).

-Edit ```squeezelite.service``` so that the sample rate range and IP address matches your system.
+Edit ```squeezelite.service``` so that the samplerate range and IP address matches your system.

-Add the sudo rules, for a user other than root to be able to manage the services:<br/>
+Add sudo rules, so that a user other than root can manage the services:<br/>
 ```install -m 440 lsp-sudo /etc/sudoers.d```

 Edit ```lsp-sudo``` using ```visudo``` and replace any occurence of ```<user>``` with the user you want to run the services (yourself or a system user).